 Guidelines for Dog Treats

-Remember that the fun shapes are the product of sale & marketing aimed at pet owners, and doesn’t translate into healthy options for your Cavalier King Charles Spaniel.
+Remember that the fun shapes are the product of sale & marketing aimed at pet owners and don’t translate into healthy options for your Cavalier King Charles Spaniel.

 - Make Table Scraps Off-Limits to your Dog